-Uniswap leverages AMM mechanism for calculation of token prices according to token ratio in liquidity pools.
+Uniswap leverages AMM mechanism for the calculation of token prices according to the token ratio in liquidity pools.

 Another notable entry among Automated Market Makers in present times would refer to Kyber Network.
 As a matter of fact, Kyber Network is one of the oldest AMM protocols in the market.
 Interestingly, professional market makers take care of managing the liquidity pools of Kyber Network.
 Therefore, it does not depend on a specific automated market maker algorithm and could offer control of liquidity pools in event of volatility.
 However, Kyber Network presents some formidable restrictions on access to liquidity pools.